TechnoDezi/KooBoo.Framework.POCO/README.md

 - Generated classes supports crud operations: GetDetails, GetListSearch, AddUpdate and delete
 - Transaction handling using entity chaining via KooBoo.Framework
 - Custom templates.
 Edit all templates to suit your own needs
+- Ability to generate C# class library project to include in your solution